Auckland Family Nutrition

 A follow up appointment is 25-30 minutes long, where we will cover any updates since the initial assessment, dietary assessment and review the outcome of the initial goals set with you.

-How do I connect to Zoom?
+How do I connect to the virtual appointment?

 What information do I need to provide before or during the appointment?